sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * `current_owner = docker/kube`
       * `docker_id = <ID of the container>`
       * `current_owner_update_ts = <Time stamp of change>`
-     The start.sh is updated to call `system container state <name> up <kube/systemd>`
+     The start.sh of the container (*called from supervisord*) is updated to call `system container state <name> up <kube/systemd>`, which in turn would do the above update.

    * On pre-stop
       * `current_owner = none`
       * `docker_id = ""`
       * `current_owner_update_ts = <Time stamp of change>`
      A local monit script is added to supervisord.
 This script sleeps until SIGTERM.
-Upon SIGTERM, call `system container state <name> down`
+Upon SIGTERM, call `system container state <name> down`, which in turn would do the above update.

-* Switches running completely in legacy mode may use the old systemctl or these new "system container ..." commands, or both.
+* Switches running completely in legacy mode may use the old systemctl or these new "system sevice/container ..." commands, or both.

 * Switches running in new mode (*one or more features are marked for kubernetes management*), are required to use only the new set of commands
    * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

 * The hostcfgd helps switch current runtime mode from legacy to kubernetes.
-  There are few requirements to meet, before a successful kubernetes deployment for features marked as kube-managed.
+  There are few requirements to meet before a successful kubernetes deployment for features marked as kube-managed.
 Hence until the point of deployment, which could be hours/days/months away or never, the feature could be configured to run in legacy mode.
 At the timepoint of successful deployment, the hostcfgd could help switch over from legacy to kubernetes mode, transparently.

     Requirements to meet for successful deployment:
       * kubernetes server is configured and enabled.